HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </html>
 ```

-The `load` tag supports the following adverb attributes:
+`load` tag supports the following adverb attributes:

-- `synchronously`: load synchronously, the default behavior.
-The `load` element will synchronously wait for the child coroutine to exit.
+- `synchronously`: Load synchronously and default behavior. `load` element will synchronously wait for the child coroutine to exit.
-- `asynchronously`: load asynchronously.
-The `load` element does not wait for the child coroutine to exit.
+- `asynchronously`: Load asynchronously. `load` element does not wait for the child coroutine to exit.

-Suppose we use the `load` tag to load an HVML program for creating new users, if using the synchronous loading method:
+Suppose we use `load` tag to load an HVML program for creating new users, if using the synchronous loading method:

 ```hvml
      <load from="new_user.hvml" onto="newUser@mainBody" synchronously>